KenjiOhtsuka/note/operating_system/memory.md

 of the beginning of the list.
 The performance of such an approach is quite similar to first fit, as an exhaustive search is once again avoided.
 */

+* `sbrk`
+    * the OS finds free physical pages, maps them into the address space of the requesting process, and then returns the value of the end of the new heap
+    * a larger heap is available, and the request can be successfully serviced.

+## Code sharing

+* If code is placed within a separate segment, such a segment could potentially be shared across multiple running programs